wangzhi-swu/TL1-2-RPCA/README.md

 Reference: Ying Huang, Zhi Wang*, Qiang Chen, Wu Chen.
 Robust Principal Component Analysis via Truncated L1−2 Minimization.
 IJCNN.
 2023.

-This code is written by Ying Huang, Southwest Universiy, 2022
+This code is written by Ying Huang under the guidance of Dr. Zhi Wang, Southwest Universiy, 2022

 For algorithm interpretation, please read our paper, in which more details are demonstrated.